-We are working on tackling modern slavery in our supply chains as part of our organisational approach to institutional integrity, in line with our existing commitments under the UN Global Compact.
+We are working on tackling modern slavery, human rights abuse and environmental harm in our supply chains and other private sector engagements and partnerships, as part of our organisational approach to institutional integrity, in line with our existing commitments under the UN Global Compact.
 We are committed to enhancing our approach to tackling modern slavery.

 Our continued commitment

-- Map our supply chains, due diligence processes and procurement policies and procedures – including our Supplier Code of Conduct – as part of a thorough internal review of our procurement strategy and practice, regular and ongoing update of policies and procedures, and related compliance and assurance processes.
+Further developed our supply chains, due diligence processes and procurement policies and procedures as part of a thorough ongoing cycle of review cycle of our procurement strategy and practice.

 In future years we commit to:

-- Ensure these policies are implemented effectively and communicated across the organisation and introduce new staff training on modern slavery and human trafficking.
+Ensure these policies are implemented effectively and communicated across the organisation with appropriate staff training that includes recognising and acting on the risks of modern slavery and human trafficking.